Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Concluding remarks

+We thank the anonymous referees for very helpful remarks and suggestions.
 D. Li was supported by an Nserc discovery grant.
 The research of Z. Qiao is partially supported by the Hong Kong Research Council GRF grants 202112, 15302214 and NSFC/RGC Joint Research Scheme N\underline{\;\;}HKBU204/12.
 The research of T. Tang is mainly supported by Hong Kong Research Council GRF Grants and Hong Kong Baptist University FRG grants.

 \frenchspacing